momin-sana/portfolio/README.md

 ## Getting Started

+To view my portfolio;

+  > You can simply visit my delopyed site [Sana Momin Portfolio](https://momin-sana.github.io/portfolio/).

-To view my portfolio, simply clone this repository or download the files and open `index.html` in your web browser.
+  > clone this repository or download the files and open `index.html` in your web browser.

 ### Clone the repository: